End-to-End Learning on 3D Protein Structure for Interface Prediction: Method

-Our model with the best validation performance involved featurizing a grid of edge length 35Å (thus starting at a cube size of 35x35x35), and then applying 4 layers of convolution (with filter sizes 32, 64, 128, and 256) and 2 layers of max pooling, as shown in Figure \ref{fig:ip}F. A fully-connected layer with 512 parameters lays at the top of each tower, and the outputs of both towers are concatenated and passed through two more fully connected layers with 512 parameters each, leading to the final prediction.
-The number of filters used in each convolutional layer is doubled every time to allow for an increase of the specificity of the filters as the spatial resolution decreases.
+Our model with the best validation performance involved training on 163840 examples, featurizing a grid of edge length 41 Å with voxel resolution of 1 Å (thus starting at a cube size of 41x41x41), and then applying 6 layers of convolution (each of size 3x3x3, with the 6 layers having 32, 32, 64, 64, 128, 128 convolutional filters, respectively) and 2 layers of max pooling, as shown in Figure \ref{fig:ip}F. A fully connected layer with 512 parameters lays at the top of each tower, and the outputs of both towers are concatenated and passed through two more fully connected layers with 512 parameters each, leading to the final prediction.
+The number of filters used in each convolutional layer is doubled every other layer to allow for an increase of the specificity of the filters as the spatial resolution decreases.
 We use the RMSProp optimizer with a learning rate of 0.0001.
 The positive-negative class imbalance was set to 1:1.
-The overall network is designed such that the grid feeding into the first dense layer is not of too great a size to cause memory issues yet not too small to lose all spatial information.
-All models are trained across 4 Titan X GPUs using data-level parallelism.
+The overall network is designed such that the grid feeding into the first dense layer is small enough to avoid memory issues yet large enough to capture important structural information.
+All models were trained across 4 Titan X GPUs using data-level parallelism, and the best model took 12 hours to train.